 This contrasting trajectory of growth is outcome of reservation rules and rosters applied at various stages of entry and subsequent promotions guaranteed by the Article 16 (4) of Constitution of India: “Nothing in this Article shall prevent the state from making any provision for the reservation of appointments or posts in favour of any backward class of citizens which, in the opinion of the State, is not adequately represented in the services under the state.”

 This article provided reservation of appointments for different posts for SC/ST categories only.
 Subsequent, Mandal Commission recommended that 27 percent government jobs should be reserved for the candidates belonging to OBC category.
 Delhi accepted it on August 13, 1990.

 Later, the memorandum was modified by dolling away 10 percent vacancies for other ‘Economically Backward Sections’ not covered by the reservation scheme.

-Following these judgments, central government amended rules on January 30, 1997 to provide for regaining of seniority by the general category candidates over the roster point promotees.
+Following these judgments, the central government amended rules on January 30, 1997, to provide for regaining of seniority by the general category candidates over the roster point promotees.

 In 2002, the central government withdrew the amendments made on January 30, 1997.

 Much before the Constitution (85th Amendment Act, 2001) and a decision of central government to withdraw the memorandum of January 30, 1997, J&K government withdrew SRO-186 of 1997 by virtue of SRO-110 of 2000.

 With all these Apex Court judgments and amendments by the Parliament, now arises the question: Whether all these amendments which state was implementing and subsequently amending the rules were applicable to the State of J&K or not.